codewithshek/IBM-Intern-Secure-Data-Hiding-in-Image/Readme.md

 ```

 > 4. Access the Application
-Open your browser and navigate to http://127.0.0.1:5000 to start using the secure data hiding tool.
+Open your browser and navigate to generated custom url like http://localhost:5173/ to start using the secure data hiding tool.

 #📜 Key Functions
 	* encrypt_message(image, message, password): Encrypts and hides a message within an image using the provided password.